 The average pay for mechanical engineers in the United States ranges from $57,130 to $138,020 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of mechanical engineers is projected to grow 9 percent from 2016 to 2026, as fast as the average for all occupations.
+Employment of mechanical engineers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.

 Mechanical engineers typically need a bachelor’s degree in mechanical engineering or mechanical engineering technology.
 Mechanical engineering programs usually include courses in mathematics and life and physical sciences, as well as engineering and design.
 Mechanical engineering technology programs focus less on theory and more on the practical application of engineering principles.
 They may emphasize internships and co-ops to prepare students for work in the industry.

 Some colleges and universities offer 5-year programs that allow students to obtain both a bachelor’s and a master’s degree.
 Some 5-year or even 6-year cooperative plans combine classroom study with practical work, enabling students to gain valuable experience and earn money to finance part of their education.

 Discover some of the courses you will take pursuing a degree in Mechanical Engineering.